 What is Slow Wave Sleep?
 The Key to Restorative Rest and Better Health

-In recent years, slow wave sleep (SWS) has become a hot topic in sleep science, health optimization, and athletic recovery.
-Researchers, medical professionals, and even biohackers are increasingly recognizing its critical role in everything from muscle repair and cognitive function to immune resilience and long-term disease prevention.
-With sleep disorders on the rise and more people experiencing chronic fatigue and metabolic issues, the importance of deep, restorative sleep has never been more relevant.
+In recent years, slow wave sleep (SWS) has become a hot topic in sleep science, health optimisation, and athletic recovery.
+Researchers, medical professionals, and even biohackers are increasingly recognising its critical role in everything from muscle repair and cognitive function to immune resilience and long-term disease prevention.

 But what exactly is slow wave sleep, and why is it so essential for health and performance?
-This article dives into the science behind SWS, exploring its benefits, factors that influence it, and actionable strategies to maximize its quality.
+This article dives into the science behind SWS, exploring its benefits, factors that influence it, and actionable strategies to maximise its quality.

 Sleep is a complex physiological process essential for overall health and well-being.
 It is divided into several stages that cycle throughout the night, each serving a specific function in recovery, memory consolidation, and cognitive processing.
 The sleep cycle consists of non-rapid eye movement (NREM) sleep and rapid eye movement (REM) sleep.